Support for carers in Wales

 Your local council may or may not charge you for services.
 They must carry out a financial assessment to decide if you have to make a contribution, and if so, how much.

 Useful contacts in Wales

-Details of local councils in Wales can be found on the Welsh Local Government Association website
+Find details of local councils on the Welsh Local Government Association website.

 Carers Wales: 0808 808 7777

 Carers Trust Wales: 0292 009 0087